rostacik/codecon2015samples/README.md

 # CodeCon 2015 - samples
-sampe code for Async/Await with TypeScript and Babel
+sample code for Async/Await with TypeScript and Babel